-Since you can’t grow Thai Constellations from seeds, and mature plants can get really pricey (up to and over $1,000!), the best way to get your hands on one is by purchasing wet sticks online.
+Since you can’t grow Thai Constellations from seeds, and mature plants can get really pricey, the cheapest way to get your hands on one is by purchasing wet sticks online.
 Wet sticks are stems with nodes that can be propagated and grown into your very own Thai Constellation plant at a fraction of the cost.

 The best way to propagate wet sticks is using sphagnum moss and perlite.
 So a mixture similar to the one you use for stem propagation.
 Sphagnum moss keeps the soil warm and retains moisture very well, while the perlite helps to prevent the mixture from being too dense.
 Perfect for sprouting roots.

 - Make a mixture of about 75% sphagnum moss and 25% chunky perlite.
 Wet the mixture and squeeze out all excess water.